UCSC-Treehouse/r-intro-2/docs/plotting.md

 ### Challenge: refine your ggplot {.challenge}

-Continuing with your scatter-plot of the 2010 data, add axis labels to your plot.
+Continuing with the scatter-plot of the `small_expression_by_disease` data, add axis labels to your plot.

 Give your x axis a log scale by adding `scale_x_log10()`.